Everton fan guilty of racist abuse at Loftus Road

 The court heard Blything was arrested after two fellow Everton fans reported him to stewards.

-They had seen him watching the game with his wife, 16-year-old daughter, 11-year-old son and three-year-old grandson.'Man up'
+They had seen him watching the game with his wife, 16-year-old daughter, 11-year-old son and three-year-old grandson.

 Giving evidence, Everton fan Neil Jordan said he was "outraged" by the abuse.